 You will also learn about wholefoods, nutrient dense foods, superfoods, use of herbs in cooking, make your own plant based milks, smoothies & pestos.

 Kerryn would like you to take away a desire to start experimenting with making your own food as well as becoming more aware where all of your food comes from, so you can make conscious food choices.

-Go on a journey with tutor, Rosa Henderson as she expertly guides you through the whole process of building a 10sqm studio over the course of several sessions held throughout the ten weeks.
+Go on a journey with tutor, Rosa Henderson as she expertly guides you through the whole process of using natural materials for building structures.

-She will explain techniques and information in precise upskilling presentations followed by immediate application on the land as you build for a real life client.
+She will explain techniques and information in precise upskilling presentations followed by immediate application.

 Techniques covered include mudbrick, cob, light earth and cordwood.
 Also incorporated are learning rock foundations, simple timber framing, roof design and passive solar principals.